Semantic Edge Detection with Diverse Deep Supervision

-Intuitively, by employing different but ``appropriate'' ground-truths for the bottom and top sides, the learned intermediate representations of the different levels may contain complementary information.
+Intuitively, by employing different but ``appropriate'' ground truths for bottom and top sides, the learned intermediate representations of the different levels may contain complementary information.
 However, directly imposing deep supervision does not seem to be beneficial.
-In this section, we propose a new network architecture for the complementary learning of the bottom and top sides for SED.
+In this section, we propose a new network architecture for the complementary learning of bottom and top sides for SED.